-Brazilian candidate Jair Bolsonaro stabbed during event
+Brazil presidential candidate Bolsonaro stabbed during event

 The wound “was superficial and he is OK,” wrote Flavio, who also asked for prayers for the family.

-A statement from federal police said the candidate had body guards.
+A statement from federal police said the candidate had bodyguards.
 In the videos, Bolsonaro does not appear to be wearing a protective vest.

+“This episode is sad,” President Michel Temer told reporters in Brasilia.
+“We won’t have a rule of law if we have intolerance.”

 Bolsonaro, a former Army captain, is second in the polls to ex-President Luiz Inacio Lula da Silva, who has been barred from running but continues to appeal.